 Joe Fairless: Different business partner.
 How much did you two pay for it?

-Josh Anderson: We paid 1.9.
-Right now it brings in 23/month.
+Josh Anderson: We paid 1.9, and it brings in 23k a month.
 It’s in pretty good condition overall, actually.
-We’re doing some updates on it.
-Per-door we’re spending about $5,000, to update it, and we’re gonna bring up the rents about $150 to $200 over the next 6-12 months on each one.
-So it’ll probably be bringing on more like 25, 26 this time next year.
+We’re doing some updates on it; we’re spending about 5k/door to update it, and we’re gonna bring up the rents about $150 to $200 over the next 6 to 12 months on each one… So it’ll probably be bringing in more like 25k-26k this time next year.

 Josh Anderson: Yes.

 Joe Fairless: Got it.
-The management of these deals, the 22-unit and 30-unit – how does that happen?
+And the management of these deals, the 22-unit and 30-unit – how does that happen?

 Josh Anderson: We have property managers on all of them.
-The same property manager, but they’re managing it for us at 8%.
-I think once we get to the tipping point of being at a certain number of doors, then I’ll probably bring the property management piece of it in-house.
+Same property manager, and they’re managing it for us at 8%.
+I think once we get to a tipping point of being at a certain number of doors, then I’ll probably bring the property management piece of it in-house.
 But right now they’ve just done a great job.
-They take care of everything, and we literally “Yes” or “No” on certain things, and they do everything.
+They take care of everything, and we literally “Okay, yes or no” on certain things, and they do everything.